hidao80/embed-images-in-markdown/README.md

 - **The value "markdown.editor.drop.enabled" must be `false` for this to work.**
 - If you drag and drop multiple files at the same time, only one will be pasted.
-- Drag and drop from the explorer pane will not paste.
 - **You can only paste to the active editor pane.
 Be careful if you have multiple panes open.**

 ## Release Notes

+### 0.0.2

+- Drag and drop from Explorer view can now also be pasted.

 ### 0.0.1

-We confirmed that it works at a minimum.
+- We confirmed that it works at a minimum.